kalashnikovisme/CMatrixCrypt/README.markdown

 Matrix Crypt
 ============

-*Matrix Crypt* is a very inefficient and weak algorithm for encrypting stuff.
-It is vaguely similar to the [Hill cipher](http://en.wikipedia.org/wiki/Hill_cipher), that means it uses matrix algebra to encrypt, kinda like [this](http://aix1.uottawa.ca/~jkhoury/cryptography.htm) but different.
-It is just a small hobby project of mine, so don't except much.
+*Matrix Crypt* is a pet project of mine.
+It is an encryption algorithm vaguely similar to the [Hill cipher](http://en.wikipedia.org/wiki/Hill_cipher), that means it uses matrix algebra to encrypt, kinda like [this](http://aix1.uottawa.ca/~jkhoury/cryptography.htm) but different.
+It provides more diffusion than a classic substitution cipher et the expense of space (it inflates data by 212.5%).

 How does it work?
 -----------------

-Essentially, it converts the clear text and the password into matrices and multiplies them.
-The result is translated back into text, which is then compressed with zlib's [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE) and encoded with [Ascii85](http://en.wikipedia.org/wiki/Ascii85).
-This means that the encrypted version is far larger than the original cleartext, but it is in a format that can easily be worked with (Ascii85).
+It's difficult to explain, you can find a better explanation in `doc/`.
+Essentially, it converts the clear text and the password into 2x2 matrices and multiplies them.
+This is how the algorithm manages to encrypt data, decryption is done in the same way except the inverses of the 2x2 password matrices are used.
+Encrypted data will be compressed with zlib's [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE) and encoded with [Ascii85](http://en.wikipedia.org/wiki/Ascii85).
+The deflate algorithm compresses the encrypted data and the ascii85 algorithm encodes it in a format that can be easily used (like in mails or in the web).

 How can I try it?
 -----------------

-You can't.
-I am not done coding it yet, there are a couple of components in the code that still need to be written/finished/tested before there will be anything usable.
+Since I'm still coding it, I don't really have anything that you can 'try' apart from the source code.
+CMatrixCrypt is made up of these essential files/classes:

-+   *CMatrix*, a class which represents a matrix
+-   *CMatrix*, a class which represents a matrix
-+   *Ascii86*, my implementation of Ascii85
+-   *Ascii86*, my implementation of Ascii85
-+   *Deflate*, a wrapper around zlib's DEFLATE algorithm
+-   *Deflate*, a wrapper around zlib's DEFLATE algorithm
-+   *util.cpp*, various utilities (that is, functions)
 -   *SHA512*, a class that wraps around PolarSSL's implementation of SHA512
+-   *util*, various utilities (that is, functions)
--   *mops*, short for matrix operatrions, which deals with matrices
+-   *mops*, short for matrix operations, which deals with matrices
--   *CMCcrypt*, which performs the matrix encryption

-Once all of these are done coding, I can get to finalize the API.
-Meanwhile you are welcome to help, if my coding style doesn't scare you.
+Once all of these are done coding, I can get to finalize the API so that other people can actually use this code.
+In the meantime, you can have a look through the code, I think it it pretty much self-explanatory.

+If you want to code something that uses CMatrixCrypt, you should run `make`, which will give you the file `cmatrixcrypt.a` (in `obj`).
+When writing code, you can `#include "src/mops.hpp"` or any other header file, and then compile your code with `gcc -lz -o yourfile yourfile.cpp obj/cmatrixcrypt.a`.

 How is it being written?
 ------------------------